Addiction Treatment

 Because detox is seldom adequate for long-term sobriety, medical detox from opioids is commonly the initial step of a more comprehensive therapeutic approach.

-Opioid abuse therapy differs from patient to patient depending on factors such as the degree of the disease and the patient's specific requirements.
-Still, all treatments aim to meet the patient's many needs by combining:
+Opioid abuse therapy differs from patient to patient depending on factors such as the degree of the disease and the patient’s specific requirements.

-12 step groups
+12 step groups.

 Depending on how long and severely someone has been dependent on fentanyl, withdrawal may last anywhere from a few days to a few weeks.
 The mode of administration also has a role, as does the dosage and the number of times it is taken.